rodger0531/foobook-mirror/APP_LOGIC_LOG.md

 19/03/2014 - Abdi

+	- changed 'photo.js' to 'albums.js' and include box glow and also fix bug with deleting the last photo in a collection

+19/03/2014 - Abdi

 	- Added 'deleteCollection.php' to delete collections from the database
 	- Added 'uploadPhotoToCollection.php' to upload photos to a collection
 	- Added 'viewCollectionPhoto.php' to view the photos in a particular collection